ramseyhatoum/tidle-obsidian-plugin/README.md

 # Tidle
-*A simple, lightweight task management app that fits in your workflow.*
+*A simple, lightweight task management app that was designed to fit in your workflow.*

 ## Overview
 Tidle combines intuitive task management with light AI assistance to help individuals and teams stay organized, insightful, and on track.